FirasBDarwish/firas_al_folio/_posts/2025-09-01-reseacher_or_salesman.md

 ### Attention and "The Big Bet"

 More broadly, my early impression is that there is a strong onus on every researcher to advocate and market their own paradigm--often in order to "out-sell" competing paradigms.
+The way you "sell" your research could be in the form of engaging more attendees at poster presentations, but it goes beyond that and has severe ramifications in how many new researchers enter your research domain, align with your ideas,

 How will we truly arrive at reasoning artificial intelligence models?
 Is it through:
 - embedding causal models of thinking?